Lagrangian cobordism functor in microlocal sheaf theory I

-In this section we prove the main results in our paper.
+In this section we construct the Lagrangian cobordism and prove full faithfulness, which is the first part of Theorem \ref{main}.
 The proof here will be relatively concise, yet it still includes an outline of the constructions in Section \ref{sheafquan} and \ref{variouscat}.
 The reader may find more detailed explanation in those sections.